MLB Rumors: Phillies Losing Interest In Bryce Harper? ‘We’ve Spent Plenty Of Money,’ GM Tells ‘New York Times’

 With the Bryce Harper free agent saga dragging toward the end of another week, the Philadelphia Phillies remain the top contenders for the 26-year-old, five-time All-Star’s services, with rumors claiming that the team now has a “total focus” on making whatever offer will bring Harper to Citizens Bank Park for the 2019 season, as Inquisitr reported.

 But in a Wednesday interview with the New York Times, Philadelphia’s 39-year-old general manager, Matt Klentak, said that the Phillies are already satisfied with their offseason haul, regardless of whether they are able to sign Harper or not.
-As Times baseball analysts Tyler Kepner wrote, “the Phillies are not dangling a blank check,” in their efforts to sign Harper, and Klentak appeared to say that the organization is focused on other priorities.
+As Times baseball analyst Tyler Kepner wrote, “the Phillies are not dangling a blank check” in their efforts to sign Harper, and Klentak appeared to say that the organization is focused on other priorities.

 “The most important things for any organization is to have continuity and a consensus from ownership through management,” Klentak told Kepner.
 “We know what we’re willing to do, and we know what we’re not willing to do.”